 Maria C. Beesing, OP, was the first President of the IEA.
 A Dominican Sister, she spent eighteen years in elementary education and began ministering as a spiritual mentor, retreat director and facilitator of seminars on spiritual and personal growth.
 In 1984, she coauthored The Enneagram: A Journey of Self-Discovery with Patrick O’Leary and Robert Nogosek.
 She has presented Enneagram workshops in the USA, Canada, Latin America, Pakistan, and Europe.
 Currently, she is the co-director of the Collaborative Dominican Novitiate in St. Louis.

 David Daniels, MD, Clinical Professor, Department of Psychiatry at Stanford, maintained a private psychiatric practice in Palo Alto for over 30 years.
 Together with Helen Palmer, he created the Enneagram Professional Training Program in 1988.
-Dr. Daniels served as co-director of the first US Enneagram conference at Stanford University in 1994.
-He now teaches the Enneagram worldwide.
-He is also co-author of The Essential Enneagram and co-producer of the DVDs “The Nine Paths to a Productive and Fulfilling Life” and “The Enneagram in the Workplace.”
+Dr. Daniels served as co-director of the first US Enneagram conference at Stanford University in 1994 and taught the Enneagram worldwide.
+He was also co-author of The Essential Enneagram and co-producer of the DVDs “The Nine Paths to a Productive and Fulfilling Life” and “The Enneagram in the Workplace.”

 Theodorre Donson, MDiv was a lecturer and author in psychology and spirituality.
 Donson drew upon the spiritual masters and leading psychologists while stressing the importance of personal renewal and healing.
 Theodorre was co-author with Kathy Hurley of three Enneagram books: Discover Your Soul Potential: Using the Enneagram to Awaken Spiritual Vitality; My Best Self: Using the Enneagram to Free the Soul; and What’s My Type?
 Use the Enneagram System of Nine Personality Types to Discover Your Best Self.